 When you are trying to build muscle mass, you often end up gaining a little bit of fat as well.
 This is because you need to make changes to your diet that favor bulking up.
 Gaining muscle while keeping a flat tummy takes a little more work, but as long as you have the discipline, it can be achieved.

 Any time you want to bulk up, you need to eat more calories.
 Being that you want to keep your stomach flat as well, you should not to take this to the extreme.
-According to the University of Illinois McKinley Health Center, a daily increase of 250 to 500 calories can lead to about 1/2 to 1 lb. of weight gain a week.
+According to the American Council on Exercise, a daily increase of 300 to 500 calories is reasonable.
 Stick to the lower end of this guideline.
-For example, if you determine that your current intake is 2,100 calories, make your new intake 2,350.
-Select foods that are favorable for muscle growth and that give you energy like fruits, vegetables, seeds, nuts, lean meats, fish, low-fat dairy, beans and whole grains.
+For example, if you determine that your current intake is 2,100 calories, make your new intake 2,400.

 Multijoint, or compound, exercises require you to work more than one muscle at a time.
 This leads to a high amount of overall muscle fiber recruitment and beneficial gains in size.
 When doing your routines, stick with multijoint exercises for the majority of your lifts.

 Sleep is another important component of gaining muscle.
 If you are sleep deprived, you will not have energy to exercise and your muscles will not get needed recovery time.
-According to the Centers for Disease Control, adults need 7 to 9 hours of sleep a night.
+According to the Centers for Disease Control and Prevention, adults need seven or more hours of sleep a night.